Administer

 Local authorities sometimes play a role in the local implementation and monitoring of national laws regarding land access and land markets.
 They can also activate tools at the local level to enable better use and distribution of land.

 Policy tools to intervene in land markets vary across countries, and so does the role of local authorities in applying them.
 A few direct intervention options are summarised in the following table.
-Depending on your context, these may inspire you to become more proactive with tools that exist in your country or to advocate for a reform of national frameworks (see advocate section) if you need more land tools and powers for local authorities.
+Depending on your context, these may inspire you to become more proactive with tools that exist in your country or to advocate for a reform of national frameworks (see section) if you need more land tools and powers for local authorities.

 Land consolidation